BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 Be _very_ sure that all devices running **Gordian Seed Tool** are fully logged into your Apple account, with full access to iCloud, and switches set as noted above.
 Failure to do so will result in seed entries not being synced to the iCloud (or other devices).

+Conversely, if you want to use Seed Tool on a network-isolated device, make sure the device is in Airplane Mode.

 ## Using Seed Tool

 **Gordian Seed Tool** is a storage mechanism for seeds, particularly those used in cryptography systems.
 Seeds used in it will usually follow a three-part cycle.